How Politics shaped womens fashions in the early 20th century

 It goes on to point out Claire Boothe Luce as as the first truly glamorous politician, and gave kudos to Oveta Culp Hobby (the director of the WAAC, later the WAC) for redesigning the WAC uniform (and wearing it better than most).

-Such obsession with the female form!
+Such obsession with the female body!